+Key:

-Кеу: Recommended for this activity Might be suitable for some students and some activities Not suitable
+Recommended for this activity Might be suitable for some students and some activities ● Not suitable

+and some activities Suitable

 Need assistance?

 Please speak with us if you need any support with your electronic device requirements.
 We do offer students who are not able to provide their own device with device loan support.